Showing posts with label Paula Oakley paintings. Show all posts

 With that in mind I have been "escaping" the dreary weather by forward thinking to the brighter days of Spring .

-Firstly a small painting (35cms x 25cms) of the Cow Parsley and fields at the bottom of Ditchling beacon , lots of lovely Spring greens!
+Firstly a small acrylic painting (35cms x 25cms) of the Cow Parsley and fields at the bottom of Ditchling beacon , lots of lovely lush Spring greens!

 Original acrylic painting of the Spring pastures and fields at the base of Ditchling beacon

-Next came the Bluebells , wonderful memories from a forest walk last year at Warninglid .
+Next I thought I would paint the beautiful Bluebells ,such wonderful scented memories from a forest walk last Spring at Warninglid.

 "Let's escape this dreary day and walk along the forest path, .